The Lands

 The Lands: Geography

 The Lands as known are just a portion of the world on which they rest.
 The western and eastern extent of the maps is something like a thousand miles from the shores of the Great Ocean to the Sundering Steppes.
 They also extend from sultry oases in the south to gelid tundra in the north and this represents a distance of over two thousand miles from the Southern Desert to the Northern Wastes.
-Its many latitudes influence everything from weather to ancestral complexion.
+Its many latitudes influence everything from climate to complexion.

 The Maps (I and II) only depict major sites and otherwise generalize natural characteristics.
 A blank part of the map may include small scattered hills or a smattering of sparse woodland.
 Those hills specifically indicated are plateaus or sometimes the foothills of mountain ranges.
 Forests shown are major areas of dense and permanent woodland.
 Rivers and lakes are shown but never the many hundreds of streams and ponds.